 "America's greatest athlete" on both the gridiron and the baseball diamond (as well as the basketball court) — played a henchman in this nondescript 1944 Monogram buddy picture.
 Thorpe

-made numerous appearances in B-Westerns that were filmed in Placerita Canyon in the 1940s.
+made numerous appearances in B-Westerns that were filmed in Placerita Canyon in the 1930s and '40s.

 Of mixed Sac and Fox, Potawatomi and European ancestry, he often portrayed an Indian in Westerns — but not always.